abhisheksharma18021999/NetWhip/README.md

 make uninstall

 ```
+---

-####  ScreenShot of pod after applying helm
+ScreenShot of pod after applying helm
 <img width="1728" alt="Screenshot 2025-06-27 at 1 29 19 AM" src="https://github.com/user-attachments/assets/3070f5c3-bfe6-45fd-a80a-966f19309407" />

+---

-#### Below is a Sample ScreenShot where the user is able to perform telnet, ping and a lot of other network related cmds.
+Below is a Sample ScreenShot where the user is able to perform telnet, ping and a lot of other network related cmds.
 <img width="1197" alt="Screenshot_inside_pod" src="https://github.com/user-attachments/assets/3064e643-86de-4ccf-bc73-2ba44420ca39" />

+---

 If you want to make this by your self.
+Follow below steps :

 Step 1 : Create a docker file with all required tools and upload to a public hub.
 Take help using below cmds